ozarragajohnhelboy/Music-Ministry-Attendance-System/EMAIL_SETUP.md

 ### Step 4: Test Email Configuration

 1. Login as admin
-2. Click "Test Email" button on dashboard
+2. Test email functionality by creating an event and assigning members
-3. Check your email inbox
+3. Check your email inbox for assignment notifications

 ## 🔒 Security Notes